konstructs/konstructs.github.io/about.md

 # Architecture

-The game is based in two parts, a client written in C that we forked from Fogleman (and since then partly rewriten to C++), and a server written in Scala.
+The game is based in two parts, a client written in C that we forked from Fogleman (and since then mostly rewriten to C++), and a server written in Scala.
 To test the game you can connect to our public server, but for a private world, you need both.

 ## The client